The question therapists ask — and why you can't answer it with what Alma gives you

 How to check your rate

 The UHC Texas 90837 benchmark page shows the full distribution for master's-level therapists in Texas, including geographic breakdowns inside Texas and modifier-specific rate splits.
-The Cigna Texas 90837 page shows the bimodal distribution with IFP vs. PPO tier separation.
+The Cigna Texas 90837 page shows the full Cigna distribution with plan-tier detail.

-Both are sourced from the 2026 Transparency in Coverage filings — the payer's own published data, not self-reported averages.
+Both come from the 2026 published rate data — the payer's own numbers, not self-reported averages.

-If you want a quick lookup without purchasing a full report, /check-your-rate returns the benchmark range for your payer, CPT, state, and credential directly from the same source data.
+The free /check-your-rate lookup returns the benchmark range for your payer, CPT, state, and credential directly from the same source data — no subscription required to run the comparison.

 The benchmark doesn't tell you what to do.
 It tells you what the payer actually pays — which is the number Alma won't give you.